AnswerOverflow/AnswerOverflow/CONTRIBUTING.md

 Follow this [Getting Started Guide](https://code.visualstudio.com/docs/devcontainers/containers) on how to setup dev containers for your system

+- If you encounter issues with installing packages, change the remote user from "node" to "root" in devcontainer.json

 ## Local Environment

 We use [yarn](https://pnpm.io) as our package manager, so make sure to [install](https://yarnpkg.com/getting-started/install) it first.